kmm2204/w209_final_project/README.md

 * Tableau 10.5 was used to make this visualization.
 * Once you have the "Master.csv" file, import this file into Tableau.
 * We have posted our Tableau dashboard publicly.
-[Tableau](https://public.tableau.com/profile/robert.deng#!/vizhome/HTC_Final_Project/HTCStory?publish=yes)
+You can download it here: [Tableau dashboard](https://public.tableau.com/profile/robert.deng#!/vizhome/HTC_Final_Project/HTCStory?publish=yes)

 ## Publishing to a website